 Minimizes Pressure Ulcers

-This tells you the percentage of residents who have had a pressure ulcer.
-Pressure ulcers are damage to the skin resulting from staying in the same position for too long.
+This indicates the percent of residents who have had a pressure ulcer.
+Pressure ulcers are skin damage resulting from remaining in one position for an excessive period of time.

 Minimizes Serious Falls